-Most keep their asthma under control with mainstream medications, but some turn to complementary and alternative treatments to find relief.
+Most keep their asthma under control with mainstream medications, but some turn to home remedies for asthma to find relief.

 According to the 2007 National Health Interview Survey, which included a survey on the use of alternative treatments, asthma ranked eighth “as a condition prompting use of complementary health approaches by adults,” according to the National Center for Complimentary and Integrative Health (NCCIM).

 Acupuncture, massage, and herbal remedies may work to some degree when used under the guidance of an allergist, writes Purvi Parikh, MD, an adult and pediatric allergist and immunologist with the Allergy & Asthma Network.